 Description

-John Errington claimed to have expended "above £20,000" on works on the Estate, including the construction of extensive gardens and hothouses, evidence cited when he successfully campaigned against the construction of a proposed canal through his land, in 1805.
+John Errington, who claimed to have spent "above £20,000" on improvements to the estate, including the creation of extensive gardens and hothouses, successfully campaigned against a proposed canal through his land in 1805.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.